 We work hand in hand with the Harpeth Conservancy, which for more than 18 years has monitored, restored and protected the State Scenic Harpeth River and its tributaries.
 The Conservancy engages in land development decisions, promotes smart growth and agricultural management practices, designs stream restoration plans, assesses sewer and drinking water challenges, conducts river studies, ensures pollution threats are removed, promotes recreation and public education, and serves as a catalyst for effective statewide conservation policies.
 We believe, as does the Conservancy, that with a community effort, we can restore and maintain a healthy and biologically important river in the heart of one of the fastest growing regions of the U.S.

-We are also working with Southeastern Grasslands Initiative to create an understanding of area biodiversity and ecology, aid in the development of educational and outreach material, and develop a baseline which will inform future savanna-woodland-meadow restoration.
+We are also working with Southeastern Grasslands Institute to create an understanding of area biodiversity and ecology, aid in the development of educational and outreach material, and develop a baseline which will inform future savanna-woodland-meadow restoration.
 Read more about our partnership with SGI here.
 Below is a video of SGI’s Executive Director explaining how one species of plum tree on Old Town’s property was likely here when the Mississippian culture lived here over one thousand years ago.

 The Old Town Arboretum consists of more than seventy trees between the Harpeth River and the main house, celebrating age and rich diversity.
 The enveloping trees that overhang the entirety of the Natchez Trace as it runs along the property set a serene and spiritual aura for visitors and passers by alike.